 Funny Car driver John Force will visit Charlotte, N.C., where the playoffs open at the Carolina Nationals next weekend.
 Richie Crampton is heading to St. Louis, site of the second round of the championship, the AAA Insurance NHRA Midwest Nationals Sept.
 25-27, while JR Todd will go to Reading, Pa., where the third round takes place, the NHRA Keystone Nationals, on Oct.
 1-4.

 Cruz Pedregon is off to Dallas, site of round four of the Countdown, the AAA Texas NHRA Fallnationals on Oct.
 15-18.
 Brittany Force gets to visit Las Vegas, site of the second-to-last event, the NHRA Toyota Nationals, Oct.
 29-Nov.
 1. Current Funny Car points leader Jack Beckman gets to visit Los Angeles, host of the season-ending Auto Club NHRA Finals at Pomona Nov.
 12-15.

-The SRL Southwest Tour asphalt Late Models visited Rocky Mountain Raceway in Utah with Jacob Gomes ending up triumphant, and closed in on championship leader Greg Voigt with two races remaining.
-In Washington it was Owen Riddle that won at the Wenatchee Valley Super Oval, but with a podium finish Garrett Evans extended his point lead heading into the final race of the Tri-Track Super Late Model Series at Yakima Speedway in early October. – Aaron Creed
+The SRL Southwest Tour asphalt late models visited Rocky Mountain Raceway in Utah, with Jacob Gomes ending up triumphant and closed-in on championship leader Greg Voigt with two races remaining.
+In Washington, it was Owen Riddle that won at the Wenatchee Valley Super Oval, but with a podium finish Garrett Evans extended his points lead heading into the final race of the Tri-Track Super Late Model Series at Yakima Speedway in early October. – Aaron Creed